thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Remade announcement system - much less messages on screen will be overwritten by new information
 - AA Emplacements will scan horizon for targets (this will increase their situation awareness, but still not totally fix their built-in stupidity)
 - AA/AT Emplacements static gunner replaced with militiaman (which allows to replenish gunners on these emplacements)
-- Sum Similar Weapons to Unlock changes - optimization pass (less memory allocations, hashmap usage instead of arrays), weapon similarity check changes (attempt to reduce different caliber weapon unlocks with same weapon origin (for example, sudden early M110 unlock situation)), pistols included too
+- Sum Similar Weapons to Unlock changes - optimization pass (less memory allocations, hashmap usage instead of arrays), weapon similarity check changes (attempt to reduce different caliber weapon unlocks with same weapon origin (for example, sudden early M110 unlock situation)), bugfixes, pistols inclusion
 - Airbases have SAM sites too
 - CIWSes use cargo platforms instead of flatbed trucks
 - CIWSes and AA vehicles on airbase will scan horizon